 Citizen Task Forces on Deer

-During the task force process, people representing the full range of interests concerned with deer population size in an individual WMU are brought together for a series of meetings.
-DEC staff, in consultation with the task force facilitator, identify the various stakeholders (interests) in deer management in a given WMU.
-Farmers, hunters, foresters, conservationists, motorists, the tourism industry, landowners, small business, etc, are all considered as potentially distinct stakeholder groups.
-The final selection of the individuals who are asked to serve on the task force is made by the facilitator.
-Each facilitator is empowered to select individuals to represent each of the stakeholder interests identified for the WMU.
+During the task force process, citizens representing the full range of interests concerned with deer population size in an individual Wildlife Management Unit (WMU) were brought together for a series of meetings.
+DEC staff, in consultation with an impartial task force facilitator, identified the various stakeholders (interests) in deer management in a given WMU.
+Farmers, hunters, foresters, conservationists, motorists, landowners, small businesses, etc. were all considered as potentially distinct stakeholder groups.
+The final selection of the individuals who were asked to serve on the task force was made by the facilitator.
+DEC deer biologists served only as technical advisors to the task force, and their primary role was as a subject-matter expert.